pelle112112/ExamProjectBI/README.md

 ![Alt text](./Documentation/Graphs/exploration/weightLossDataHeatmap.png)

-The information we get, we use to sort the dataset, use data which are relevent for our models, and discard unnecessary data.
+The information we get is used to determine which features influence our dependent value (Weight_Loss in our case) the most.
+We now have an idea of which features in the dataset is more important to our training and which can be (somewhat) disregarded.